k-elise/CSC483_project/README.md

 ------------

 Authors: Kendra Jones, Noelle Healey-Stewart, Josiah Lane

 Date: 5/1/2024

 (happy last day of class!)

 ## Notes

 This code was tested, viewed, and written in Eclipse.

+If the files are imported into an IDE, please import as a Maven Project.
+To execute our code, please type "java index.java" in the command line, or if using Eclipse/other Java IDE simply hit "Run as Java project."

+To read the output, please open the specific textfile.
+It will output every wikiFile ran and then give the top rankings, the results, and the score.

+To view our document and/or powerpoint, please go to documents/final_docs

 ## Included files
 * questions.txt - Textfile containing text questions.
+* MRRTenOutput.txt - Textfile containing results for MRR @ 10
 * pom.xml - To build project in Maven.
 * README.md - File containing relevant information regarding project.
 * documents - A file holding actual code for project and other items.